camunda-community-hub/camunda-8-helm-profiles/README.md

 This is a Community Project that helps to install Camunda and other supporting technologies into Kubernetes.

-If you're a DevOps and Kubernetes expert, you may find it easier to use the official [Camunda Helm Charts](https://github.com/camunda/camunda-platform-helm) along with your own methods and tools.
+If you're a DevOps Kubernetes expert, you may find it easier to use the official [Camunda Helm Charts](https://github.com/camunda/camunda-platform-helm) along with your own methods and tools.

-However, for the rest of us, this project provides `Makefiles`, along with custom scripts and `camunda-values.yaml` files, to help setup a Camunda environment in Kubernetes.
+However, for the rest of us, this project provides `Makefiles`, along with custom scripts and `camunda-values.yaml` files, to help install Camunda into Kubernetes.

 If you don't yet have access to a Kubernetes cluster, this project provides scripts to help create a Kubernetes Cluster from scratch in several popular cloud providers, including Google Cloud Platform, Azure, AWS, and Kind.